Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 I propose that one way to reduce the amount of time and the expense of choosing the correct cost code for an cost is to implement a predictive model that will use the data that is present on a purchase order (The vendor name, product description, cost, etc.) to predict what the associated cost code should be for each item on a purchase order.

 ### Metrics
----
-In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
-These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
-Questions to ask yourself when writing this section:
-- _Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?_
-- _Have you provided reasonable justification for the metrics chosen based on the problem and solution?_
----

 This is a supervised classification problem where we are trying to predict what cost code a purchase order item belongs to.
 I believe that the best evaluation for this metric is an F1-Score.
 I based this decision on my findings in the data exploration workbook.

 The conclusion of my findings is that the dataset is very unbalanced.
 The most used cost code appears 4,157 times, whereas the mean usage of a cost code is 97 times with a median of 5.5.
 This means that there are a small number of codes that are used a large number of times, but most codes are used relatively rarely.

-This imbalance makes accuracy poor measure of performance because, as discussed in the benchmark model section, the model can achieve an accuracy of almost %20 by always predicting the most common cost code despite being an obviously poor model.
-F1-score is a better metric than accuracy.
+This imbalance makes accuracy poor measure of performance because, as discussed in the benchmark model section, the model can achieve an accuracy of almost %15 by always predicting the most common cost code despite being an obviously poor model.
+This makes F1-score a better metric for hte performance of this model than accuracy.
 The formula for f1-score is:
 ![Source: https://towardsdatascience.com/accuracy-precision-recall-or-f1-331fb37c5cb9](https://cdn-images-1.medium.com/max/800/1*T6kVUKxG_Z4V5Fm1UXhEIw.png)
 *Source: https://towardsdatascience.com/accuracy-precision-recall-or-f1-331fb37c5cb9*